jl-oclinux/SecWinBatchMode/dists/crypt-with-bitlocker/README.md

 Generally, we will do this encryption step during the installation of the computer, at the end of it.

+The algorithm for choosing whether or not to encrypt is quite complex.
+It can be summarized in this [diagram](ALGORITHM.md).

 ## Prerequisites